 Your skin type refers to how much oil you naturally produce throughout the day.
 The basic types are dry, normal, combination and oily.

 Combination skin has areas of a dry, normal or oily nature.
 Typical combination skin might be oilier in the T-Zone (on the forehead, down the nose and on the chin) and drier in the cheeks.
-Note that you might have to care for these areas with different products if there is a vast difference in oil production between them.
+You might have to care for these different areas with different products.

-This means that unless you are still going through puberty, have severe enough acne to justify Accutane or are willing to wait a couple decades, you’re pretty much stuck with the skin type you currently have.
+This means that unless you are still going through puberty or medical treatment, you’re likely stuck with the skin type you currently have.
 Sorry!
 But there are lots of ways to handle your skin no matter what type it is.

 There are four main skin types – DRY, NORMAL, OILY, and COMBINATION.
-They refer to the amount of oil your skin produces and dictate the products you should use, as well as the likelihood you will experience a skin condition at some point in your life.
+They refer to the amount of oil your skin produces (which can sometimes vary between areas in the case of combination skin) and dictate the products you should use, as well as the likelihood you will experience a skin condition at some point in your life.
 Those with normal skin are the least likely to suffer from further skin conditions (more on this tomorrow!).
 And yes, you’re pretty much stuck with the skin type you’re born with.
 But there are benefits to each person’s unique skin, so be grateful for what you’ve got!
-By treating your skin type correctly, you will be well on your way to clear and healthy skin.
+By treating your skin type correctly, you’ll be well on the right track to clear and healthy skin.